-Andrew Jaico: There’s this incorrect notion that Product Management is about coming up with an amazing idea that no one else has come up with before.
-Instead, it’s figuring which idea would make the most impact out of all the other ones out there, and what you can learn from it.
+Andrew: There’s an incorrect notion that Product Management is about coming up with an amazing idea that no one else has come up with before.
+Instead, it’s more about figuring out which idea would make the most impact out of all the other ones out there, and what you can learn from it.
 Influence comes from helping other people see how you got to your conclusion.
 It’s important to have everyone on the same page since you’re all working together on the product.

-Product Gym: A popular question that our students and readers hear during Product Management interviews is, “How do you influence without authority?”
+Product Gym: A popular question that our members and readers hear during Product Management interviews is, “How do you influence without authority?”
 What are some ways in which someone could tackle this question?

 Product Gym: Active listening, patience, and learning.
 Got it.
 So for the last question, are there any books, blogs, podcasts or other resources that you’re a big fan of as a Product Manager?

-Andrew Jaico: A podcast I really like is Exponent because they take different, interesting perspectives, and help me keep up with tech trends.
+Andrew: A podcast I really like is “Exponent” because they take different, interesting perspectives, and help me keep up with tech trends.

 About Andrew Jaico: